FerdiGul/Cryptology/README.md

 **about Hill Encryption Algorithm**

- I've shared all details about it on my blog article, if you see... : ferdigul.com
+ I've shared all details about it on my blog article If you wanna see... : ferdigul.com